XZiar/RayRenderer/OpenGLUtil/README.md

 * **oglProgram**  OpenGL Program

   It's like a "shader" in other engine, with resources slot binding with uniforms, UBOs, textures, etc.
+  * oglDrawProgram -- Program which runs on graphics pipeline
+  * oglcomputeProgram -- Program which runs on compute pipeline

 * **oglContext**  OpenGL Context

   Wrapper for WGLContext(HGLRC/HDC) or GLXContext(GLXWindow,GLXDrawable).
-It provide message callback, context-sensitive resource management, and context-related state setting.
+It provide message callback, context-sensitive resource management, and some context-related state setting.

   It's important to keep track on what context this thread is using since object are shared between shared_contexts but bindings and some states are not.
-  In fact objects has a weak-reference to its context(or shared-context base), and most operations need to check it in DEBUG mode.
+  In fact objects has a weak-reference to its context(or shared-context base), and most operations will check if it is in a compatible context(maybe shared) when under DEBUG mode.

   It's also important to make OpenGLUtil know current context, since it uses threadlocal to keep track of current context and is not aware of outside modification.

+  oglContext exposes current context's capabilities via `Capability` member.

 * **oglUtil**  OpenGL Utility